Shadrock/online-python-course/Week_3/README.md

 - Chapter 6,  [Fruitful Functions](http://greenteapress.com/thinkpython2/html/thinkpython2007.html)

 ## Lab
-This week contains a lab assignment (see folder)
+This week contains a lab assignment (see folder) using `if/elif/else` to classify data.